README

 References

 Read up on ptys on your local friendly linux system: man 7 pty and friends.
-This is linux specific, but as I use Unix 98 pseudo ttys, this holds whereever they're available.
+This link is linux specific, but as lpty is implemented using Unix 98 pseudo ttys, which Linux is using, the information is probably valid whereever lpty runs.